La’o Hamutuk

 EnergyVoice called the results "disappointing."

-The winning bidders had until 29 June to sign the contracts, but on 8 November ANPM announced that the process was taking longer than expected, and would be finished by February 2023.
-The contract with TimorGAP for Block A was signed in Lautem on 22 December 2022.
+The winning bidders had until 29 June to sign the contracts, but on 8 November ANPM announced that the process was taking longer than expected, and would be finished by February 2023, although no announcement had been made by June.

 Konkursu Tenderizasaun iha 2019-2022